 But hear us out.

-The price of professional car detailing is going to vary depending on the size of your car and the level of detailing you require.
+The price of professional car detailing is going to vary depending on the size of your car and the level of detailing required.
 For context, a basic detailing service for an average-sized car is going to range anywhere between $75-150 for an average sized vehicle.
 Larger vehicles such as SUVs are typically in the $125 to $250 region for the same service.

 If you decide to detail your car at home, a basic initial kit is going to be between $75-150 – which will account for most of what you need including the interior and wheels.
 It may seem costly at first, but keep in mind you’ll be able to reuse almost everything in the future.
 And by doing it more frequently, it’s going to be a much less intensive process each time (which will counter-intuitively save money).